 It’s also about ending the victim blaming.
 A conversation I’ve had too many times goes something like this:

 “Why are you divorced?”

 “He was abusive.”

 “Oh — not physically though, right?
 Just emotionally?”

 “Physically too, sometimes, but at least bruises heal in a week or two.”

 “Did he hurt the kids too or just you?”

 “What did you do to make him so angry?”

-He figured his behavior was normal and excusable.
+And yet … he figured his behavior was normal and excusable.
 He knows he’s not a monster.
-His friends and family know he’s not a monster, and so do I. But what he did was wrong.
+His friends and family know he’s not a monster.
+I even know he’s not a monster.
+But what he did was wrong.
 His refusal to stop it was wrong.
-And the silence is wrong.
+And our silence is wrong.
 I’m still silent about a lot of things, but perhaps if I speak up, you will too.